msherman64/ringworld_renders/Readme.md

 - The 1 AU radius and observer eye height create the **Upward Horizon** effect through cylindrical geometry
 - The Earth-like terrain at 10-foot eye height provides **Grounded Contextualization** with familiar scale references
 - The 100-mile atmospheric ceiling and Rayleigh scattering ($1/\lambda^4$) produce the **Atmospheric Blue-Out** across thousands of miles of viewing distance
-- The 20 Shadow Squares (11.83M miles wide × 1M miles tall) orbiting at 14.50M miles at 46.9 miles/sec create moving **Night Walls** lasting 5.27 hours each, with 1-hour **sunrise and sunset** transitions
+- The 8 Shadow Squares orbiting retrograde at 36.57M miles create moving **Night Walls** resulting in a **24-hour solar day**, with ~26.3 minute **sunrise and sunset** transitions
-- The shadow square height (1M miles) exceeds the Sun's diameter (865k miles), creating true **umbra** (full darkness) at the Ring surface
+- The shadow square height (1.2M miles) ensures full coverage of the Sun's diameter from the retrograde orbital distance
-- The 50% shadow coverage (with symmetric twilight definition) produces equal day/night periods and enables the **Emergent Night-Sky**
+- The retrograde velocity shears the penumbra faster, compressing twilight into the 20-40 minute target window
 - The 50% sunlit surface area at any instant produces **Ring-shine** illumination on the night side (though ~97% of the visible overhead Arch is illuminated when viewed from night side)
 - The 1,000-mile Rim Walls at ±500,000 miles lateral distance create the visible **Rim Wall** features framing the world
-- The Sun's 0.53° angular diameter creates 5.54M mile wide penumbral zones with soft shadow edges and **Light Columns** visible in atmospheric haze
+- The Sun's 0.53° angular diameter creates 1.34-million-mile-wide penumbral zones with soft shadow edges and **Light Columns** visible in atmospheric haze
 - The shadow state combined with atmospheric scattering produces **Volumetric Shadowing** where air itself appears shadowed

 ## 4. Engineering Constraints & Requirements